-Personal Motivation: If you’re moving out of the town or have already bought a new house, then that timing will likely override everything else.
+Personal Motivation: If you’re moving out of town or have already bought a new house, then that timing will likely override everything else.
 Likewise, an upcoming baby, downsizing, wedding or divorce might dictate your timing too.

 When preparing your house for sale, keep these 3 goals in mind: